…Erdogan didn’t leave Washington empty handed, he was simply visiting his employees

 Read more at McClatchy

-Posted by Gordon Duff, Senior Editor on May 18, 2017, With 1597 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on May 18, 2017, With 1617 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.